Lumi-supercomputer/lumi-userguide/docs/storage/parallel-filesystems/lustre.md

 - the smallest recommended stripe size is 512 KB.
 - a good stripe size is between 1 MB and 4 MB in most situations.
-- the maximum stripe size is 4 GB but you should only use this value for very large files.
+- the maximum stripe size is 4 GB, but you should only use this value for very large files.

 If your application writes to the file in a consistent and aligned way, make